 During April 2016, Envipco was granted a patent by the German patent office after filing for a utility model in 2007.
-This specific IP covers a method for how security labels are created and interpreted; which we believe is being allegedly used by several parties in Germany in compliance with the German deposit system.
+This specific IP covers a method for how security labels are created and interpreted.
+We believe this is being allegedly used by several parties in Germany in compliance with the German deposit system.
 The Company previously received an unfavourable ruling on our patent being litigated.
-We have since reviewed the German courts report and have filed an appeal of the court decision.
-On February 8, 2021, the Company and DPG Deutsche Pfandsystem GmbH announced that they have executed a settlement agreement, that resolved all pending legal matters between the parties in Germany Refer to note 27.
+We had since reviewed the German courts report and had filed an appeal of the court decision.
+On February 8, 2021, the Company and DPG Deutsche Pfandsystem GmbH announced that they have executed a settlement agreement, that resolved all pending legal matters between the parties in Germany.
+As part of the agreement, DPG has made a onetime lump sum payment of €1.9m to Envipco.